designmynight/designmynight-developers/hugo/content/faqs/Zonal-EPOS-Integration/index.md

 If you have set up to push bookings ASAP and the tick is orange, this means that the payment has not correctly pushed to your tills.
 Please see our troubleshooting steps below.

 If you have set up to push bookings on the day of the booking, the orange tick means the payment is yet to push (and will push on the day of the booking).

-## Pushing 'Other' Payments

-If you add an ['Other'](https://collins.uservoice.com/knowledgebase/articles/478056-within-a-booking-enquiry-recording-payments-made) Payment to your Collins booking, you will see an option to 'Push to Till'.
-By default, this field will stay blank.

-Depending on whether you would like to push the 'Other' payment to your tills, you will have to manually select Yes/No from the drop-down accordingly.

-You will not be able to proceed with adding the payment without selecting an option on the 'Push to Till' drop down.

-This way your team has full control as to which payments get pushed to your tills.

 ## Refunding on Collins and Zonal